 2012: Review of A. Hollmann, The Master of Signs: Signs and the Interpretation of Signs in Herodotus' Histories, in Bryn Mawr Classical Review.
 Read this online.

 I am the author for the classical Greece materials for Exploring the Classical World (A229), the remake of our gateway Level 2 Classical Studies module, which is currently in production and will have its first presentation in 2018.
 I am also on the module team for Reading Classical Greek: Language and Literature (A275) and MA Classical Studies part 1 (A863).
-In the past, I have taught a wide suite of modules that touch on numerous aspects of Classical Studies, as well as Greek and Roman history.
+In the past, I have taught a wide suite of modules that touch on numerous aspects of Classical Studies, notably Greek and Roman history.